Academics at Sunrise

 At Sunrise, we envision a world where our students can understand their own emotional and academic needs to build confidence in the classroom allowing them to move boldly into their future.

-Our curriculum standard for every girl is based on that of her home state.
-This means that she can progress without a hitch through the appropriate coursework toward graduation.
+Our curriculum standard for every girl, boy, and LGBTQ+ youth is based on that of their home state.
+This means that they can progress without a hitch through the appropriate coursework toward graduation.
 Our highly trained teachers are able to meet the needs of academic high achievers.
 They also work with students whose abilities are challenged by learning disabilities such as ADD, ADHD, NLD, dyslexia, and processing difficulties.
-Rather than focusing on labels, our expert teachers focus on the girl as an intellectual and emotional whole.
+Rather than focusing on labels, our expert teachers focus on the teen as an intellectual and emotional whole.
 From there, they work from a broader understanding that addresses weaknesses without fixating on them and put an emphasis on maximizing strengths.

 We organize our curriculum so that it meets Utah State standards and gained us accreditation through Cognia.
 The extra work this individualized approach makes for our teachers is well worth it in terms of academic outcomes.
 Almost 100% of our students go back to high school or directly on to college-even those who had not previously planned to do so.
 The individualized work complements small-group classroom instruction that covers those subject-matter fundamentals common to all states.
 This gives students a normalized classroom experience in addition to their customized program.
 Our teacher-student ratio during instructional time ranges from 1:1 to 1:10, not including additional support staff.

 Our focus for all students is on preparing them for the intellectual demands of college and real life.
 We know that this requires compassion for and understanding of their emotional process in treatment.
-Our teaching is informed by an intimate knowledge of each girl’s therapeutic and life skills process, as well as by an understanding of her clinical profile, medication regimen, and academic profile.
-At the same time, we balance our compassion with a commitment to challenge each girl to an appropriately high standard.
-Our girls appreciate the sense of normalcy and confidence it gives them to be challenged to a high standard, and the result is a desire to meet that standard.
+Our teaching is informed by an intimate knowledge of each student’s therapeutic and life skills process, as well as by an understanding of their clinical profile, medication regimen, and academic profile.
+At the same time, we balance our compassion with a commitment to challenge each teen to an appropriately high standard.
+The teens we serve appreciate the sense of normalcy and confidence it gives them to be challenged to a high standard, and the result is a desire to meet that standard.

 • IMG 1088 scaled